Indicators

 Example: Annual sales, market share, ROI.

-• Advantage: They are objective.
+• Advantage: They are objective and easy to define.

-Leading indicator
+Leading Indicator

 Example: # of customers visited, # of courses offered